archwa/holdings/readme.md

 dep add  <PYTHON_PKG_KEYWORD>  # add dependency with keyword from 'pip freeze' dep rm   <PYTHON_PKG_KEYWORD>  # remove dependency with keyword from $(DEP_FILE)
 ```

+## Running the app(s)

+### Client

+There are two client applications:

+- mobile
+- web

+To run the `web` client, make sure to run `npm install` within the `src/client/web/` directory.
+Once you have done that, you can run the client with `make run-client-web`.